 Some may conclude that Matthew’s quote from Jeremiah (Jeremiah 31:14-16) about a voice of weeping heard in Ramah (Matthew 2:18) gives evidence to Herod’s decree extending beyond the immediate environs of Bethlehem.
 Ramah is about eleven miles north of Bethlehem which means it is about six miles north of Jerusalem.
 Jeremiah's reference to weeping in Ramah relates to the Babylonia captivity.
 Indications are that it was from Ramah that captives were being taken to Babylon.
 Matthew appears to be using Jeremiah's reference to women weeping over the loss of their children to the Babylon captivity as representative of the suffering being experienced by the women who lost their children due to Herod's decree.
 Matthew was not referring to women literally weeping in the town of Ramah.

 So how do we reconcile the Matthew and Luke accounts if indeed the family immediately returned to Nazareth upon leaving Jerusalem?
 Luke indicates the family returned to Nazareth upon fulfilling everything required of them in the law.
 Yet Matthew has them escaping to Egypt and not returning to Nazareth until after their stay in Egypt.
 Since there is no Scriptural or historical reason to believe the decree of Herod extended all the way to Nazareth necessitating an escape to Egypt from Nazareth, it would appear the family escaped to Egypt from Bethlehem.
-Yet what if they did return to Nazareth upon leaving Jerusalem?
+Yet what if they did return to Nazareth upon leaving Jerusalem and before the escape to Egypt?
 Can we correlate the Matthew and Luke accounts?

 One solution that has been proposed is that the family left Nazareth shortly after having returned there and moved to Bethlehem.
 Bethlehem was the ancestral home of Joseph and possibly Mary.
 They may have had relatives there.
 Therefore, it is entirely possible Joseph and Mary decided to make their home in Bethlehem.
+It would certainly appear they had stronger ties to Bethlehem than Nazareth.
 They may have returned to Nazareth from Jerusalem only to gather their belongings and then move to Bethlehem.
 There is circumstantial evidence for this as seen in what happened after they were told they could return to Israel after their stay in Egypt.

 Matthew 2:19-23: After Herod died, an angel of the Lord appeared in a dream to Joseph in Egypt and said, "Get up, take the child and his mother and go to the land of Israel, for those who were trying to take the child's life are dead."
 So he got up, took the child and his mother and went to the land of Israel.
 But when he heard that Archelaus was reigning in Judea in place of his father Herod, he was afraid to go there.
 Having been warned in a dream, he withdrew to the district of Galilee, and he went and lived in a town called Nazareth.
 So was fulfilled what was said through the prophets: "He will be called a Nazarene."